 Brett is the college Chaplain, and is available to all graduates and undergraduates to talk over any concerns.
 His Rooms are in Y1, at the top of the wide external staircase behind the Mong Hall, and you may pop in when passing or make an appointment by email or phone, ext 38837.

-You can find out more about Jenny and Paul by visiting the pastoral care page on the Sidney Sussex website.
+You can find out more about Jenny and Brett by visiting the pastoral care page on the Sidney Sussex website.

 We’re both here to lend an impartial and confidential ear to any problems you may have.
 We also organise events to keep students relaxed which have in the past included bouncy castles, chocolate fountains and salsa lessons.
 Additionally we can also confidentially provide free condoms, pregnancy tests, dental dams and lube if you send us a text on the welfare phone (07437922574) or send us an email.